autorope/donkeycar/docs/utility/ui.md

 ### Future plans
 A couple of nice-to-haves include:
+1) Handling of multiple tubs
-1) The ability to also use the filter in training without the need to edit the myconfig file.
+1) The ability to also use the filter in training without the need to edit the `myconfig.py` file.
-2) Migration of the `~/.donkeyrc` file to the kivy internal settings
+1) Migration of the `~/.donkeyrc` file to the kivy internal settings
-3)
+1) Support using only a single pilot (or more than two) in the pilot arena